ContentSide/LingX/resources/docs/TUTORIAL_1_BASICS.md

 lm.download_stanza_model("zh-hans")
 ```

-If other language models are needed one can add the above code with consulting [the stanza language model pages](https://stanfordnlp.github.io/stanza/available_models.html).
+If other language models are needed one can add the desired language models by adding/removing the above code.
+The list of available [stanza language models](https://stanfordnlp.github.io/stanza/available_models.html) can be explored.

 ### Getting NLP Object